jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 console.log( sum ); // 3
 ```

-Again, `obj[ key ]` is passed directly to the callback and thus can't be accessed.
+Again, we don't have to directly access `obj[ key ]` as the value is passed directly to the callback.

 Note that `$.each()` is for plain objects, arrays, array-like objects *that are not jQuery collections*.

 This would be considered incorrect: